 Does the LHC loading ever go away?

 Yes.
 The loading is removed after you have held continuous hospital cover for 10 consecutive years (any combination of funds, any tier, as long as it is complying hospital cover).
-Breaks in cover of more than 1,094 days (3 years) reset the count.
+Breaks in cover of more than 1,094 days in total (3 years) reset the count.
 So it is a 10-year penalty, not permanent — but those 10 years can add meaningful cost if your loading is high.

-What is the 1,094-day overseas rule for LHC?
+What is the 1,094-day rule for LHC?

 What hospital cover tier do I need to avoid MLS and LHC?